maximilionus/addrledctl/README.md

 ## Controls
-Long press the button no enter the configuration mode.
-You'll see the current selected color (R,G,B) on the first 4 LEDs.
-LEDs after the first 4 will show the final result of RGB.
-Hold the button to start the iteration through the selected color, and release when the desired color is achieved.
-Single pressing the button in configuration mode will switch the current selected color.
-System will exit from configuration and save the selected values to EEPROM after 10 seconds of button inactivity.
+Long press the button to enter the configuration mode.
+You'll see the current selected color (R, G, B) on the first 4 LEDs.
+LEDs after the first 4 will show the final result of R+G+B. Hold the button to start the iteration through the selected color, and release when the desired color is achieved.
+Single pressing the button in configuration mode will cycle through the available colors.
+System will exit from configuration mode and save the selected values to a non-volatile memory after 10 seconds of button inactivity.

 ## Assembly